 A fishing hook, historically known as a hook.
-It is used for fishing by piercing their mouths to catch fish.
+It pierces the fish’s mouth to catch them.
 The design and function of fishing hooks have evolved over the millennia.
-Fishermen have been using fish hooks for thousands of years to see fresh and saltwater fish.
-Hooks are designed to hold various types of artificial, processed, dead, or live bait (bait fishing).
-It serves as the basis for the artificial presentation of invertebrate prey that mimics prey (fishing lures).
-Depending on the spook-specific technique and species, hooks have different sizes.
+Fishermen have been using fish hooks for thousands of years to catch both freshwater and saltwater fish.

 Each part of a fishing hook has a different name.
 Here’s a brief breakdown of each: